kchitap/London/README.md

   in its section but is under the main site heading
 - p: is used because it is a paragraph of text under the h2 in its section
-- footer: Is the bottom of the page with information on the team and the original websites of the students

 ### Student Info Page